Grilling vs broiling: Which is the Best for you?

 V. 5 Great Ideas for Broiling Food

-1. Lean cuts of meat: If you have any lean meats that are quick to cook – pork tenderloin or flank steak, for instance – these can be broiled in minutes flat.
+1. Lean Cuts of Meat: Quick-cooking lean meats like pork tenderloin or flank steak are perfect for broiling because they cook in just minutes.
 You’ll need less than 20 minutes under a broiler to cook and caramelize a whole chicken breast

-4. Caramelize fruit: Peaches and grapefruit can be wonderfully caramelized and then served with ice cream
+4. Caramelize Fruit: Caramelized peaches and grapefruit go great served with ice cream

 VI.
 Conclusion

 Before you go today, bookmark our blog.
 Pop back soon for more great content on all aspects of grilling.
-We update our content daily, so don’t miss out!
+We update our content daily, so don’t miss out on killer barbeque tips!